TashiniUpendra/VitaCare-Pharmacy-Management-System./README.md

 # VitaCare-Pharmacy-Management-System.
-this is a GUI Course Work in NIBM diploma in software engineering program.
+this is a GUI Course Work in NIBM diploma in software engineering program. intervirtual course work 💊💊💻